American Family Field Overview

 Sample and/or root for your favorite racing sausage: Brat, Chorizo, Italian, Hot Dog, or Polish.

-How many games should you see?
+How many games should you see at American Family Field?

 When should you go to American Family Field?

 The short answer is anytime.
-With the retractable roof, you can be assured inclement weather will not get in the way of your baseball fun.
+With the retractable roof, you can be assured that inclement weather will not get in the way of your baseball fun.
 That said, there are better times than others to travel to Milwaukee and enjoy the ballpark.

 Where is American Family Field located?